chemtrailoperator/Endgame-Alpha_EndlessSky/README.md

-This plugin requires Endless Sky v0.10.16.
+This plugin requires at least Endless Sky v0.10.16.

 This plugin allows you to serve in the Navy and earn the Navy licenses that are currently in-game and unobtainable, and it will also add general content and other things we thought would be nice in the game.